Hunting down food deals in Las Vegas is one of my favorite ways to preserve my bankroll, and that starts with breakfast.

 Nook Express at The LINQ: The grab & go location serves a selection of breakfast sandwiches for around $11 and bagels with cream cheese for under $10.

-Nook Express at Flamingo: Like the location at Linq, Flamingo’s Nook Express specializes in a number of cheap breakfast sandwiches, a yogurt parfait, and even a fresh fruit bowl.
+Nook Express at Flamingo: Like the location at Linq, Flamingo’s Nook Express specializes in a number of breakfast sandwiches, a yogurt parfait, and even a fresh fruit bowl.

 Aztec Inn Casino: Located across the street from STRAT on the north end of the Strip, Aztec Inn serves a $5 breakfast which includes 2 eggs, toast, and bacon.